smart-on-fhir/smart-launcher-v2/README.md

 1. Make sure you have `openssl` (comes pre-installed on Mac)
 2. `cd` to the project root
 3. Execute `npm run cert`
-Then re-start the server and it will use the new keys.
+Then (re)start the server and it will use the new keys.

 <!--